bigcanofsoup/bigcanofsoup/README.md

 - 💞️ I’m looking to collaborate on public/foreign policy-related quantitative research.
 - 📫 Contact: acguo24@g.holycross.edu

 Repositories (R, Stata, Python) are set to private for integrity/security purposes.
-Contact for viewing repositories.
+For viewing repositories, please contact using the email above.

 <!---